menu

 Setting & Lifestyle

-Grafton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Grafton doesn't have a public transportation system that people use for their commute.

 Demographics

-The overall education level of Grafton is somewhat higher than in the average US city of 21.84%: 27.54% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Grafton who are college-educated is somewhat higher than the average US community of 21.84%: 27.54% of adults in Grafton have at least a bachelor's degree.

 The people who call Grafton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grafton residents report their race to be White.
 Important ancestries of people in Grafton include German, Irish, English, French, and European.